Nonprofit-Open-Data-Collective/machine_learning_mission_codes/docs/taxonomies.md

 * Foundation Center Grant Taxonomy ([Subjects under the new PCS](https://taxonomy.candid.org/subjects/))
 * CLASSIEfier [ [LINK](https://www.ourcommunity.com.au/general/general_article.jsp?articleid=7593) ]

-The NTEE replaced the original IRS Activity Code taxonomy that was used until.
+The NTEE replaced the original IRS Activity Code taxonomy that was used until 1995.
 NCCS developed an [IRS Activity Code to NTEE Crosswalk](https://github.com/Nonprofit-Open-Data-Collective/irs-exempt-org-business-master-file#activity-codes) that was used to standardize codes for existing nonprofits.